 • Medical equipment that is part of standard care

-• Most prescription medications (subject to Part D copays for dual-eligibles, and Medicaid covers Part D copays for QMB-eligible residents)
+• Most prescription medications (subject to Part D copays for dual-eligibles; Medicaid covers Part D copays for QMB-eligible residents)

-• Durable medical equipment under the DME benefit (wheelchairs, walkers, oxygen concentrators, beds with medical features)
+• Durable medical equipment under the DME benefit (wheelchairs, walkers, oxygen concentrators, medical beds)

-• Medically-necessary dental services (subject to Pennsylvania's specific dental benefit definitions)
+• Medically necessary dental services (subject to Pennsylvania's dental-benefit definitions)

-• Mental health services covered under behavioral health carve-out
+• Mental-health services covered under the behavioral-health carve-out

-Common confusion: Some residents pay for items out of PNA that the facility actually provides.
-Talking to the facility's social-services or business-office staff to clarify what is provided saves PNA dollars for items the facility does NOT provide.
+A common error is paying out of PNA for items the facility actually provides.
+Asking the facility's social-services or business-office staff to clarify what is included preserves PNA dollars for items the facility does not provide.

 How the Pennsylvania Personal Needs Allowance Fits in the Patient-Pay Calculation